Inotiv

 Model Summary

 Tg2576 mice, acquired from Taconic Biosciences, are one of the most extensively used and well-characterized models of Alzheimer’s disease.
-This animal model of Alzheimer’s disease, created on a B6:SJL mixed background, carries the Swedish mutation (KM670/671NL) driven by the hamster prion protein promoter (Prnp), which causes overexpression of APP695, resulting in increased levels of amyloid-beta and formation of amyloid plaques.
-Tg2576 mice have been reported to exhibit cognitive deficits at 6-8 months of age, gliosis at 9 months, and amyloid plaques at 12 months.
-This Alzheimer’s model does not exhibit neurofibrillary tangle or neuronal loss.
+This Alzheimer’s mouse model, created on a B6:SJL mixed background, carries the Swedish mutation (KM670/671NL) driven by the hamster prion protein promoter (Prnp), which causes overexpression of APP695, resulting in increased levels of amyloid-beta and amyloid plaque formation.
+Tg2576 transgenic mice have been reported to exhibit cognitive deficits at 6-8 months of age, gliosis at 9 months, and amyloid plaques at 12 months.
+This Alzheimer’s disease research model does not exhibit neurofibrillary tangles or neuronal loss.

 Validation Data